pygame-community/pygame-ce/docs/reST/ref/surface.rst

    software blitting methods.

-   There are three types of transparency supported in pygame: colorkeys, Surface alphas, and pixel alphas.
+   There are three types of transparency supported in pygame: colorkeys, surface alphas, and pixel alphas.
 Surface alphas can be mixed with colorkeys, but an image with per pixel alphas cannot use the other modes.
    Colorkey transparency makes a single color value transparent.
 Any pixels matching the colorkey will not be drawn.
-The Surface alpha value is a single value that changes the transparency for the entire image.
-A Surface alpha of 255 is opaque, and a value of 0 is completely transparent.
+The surface alpha value is a single value that changes the transparency for the entire image.
+A surface alpha of 255 is opaque, and a value of 0 is completely transparent.

    Per pixel alphas are different because they store a transparency value for every pixel.
 This allows for the most precise transparency effects, but it also the slowest.
-Per pixel alphas cannot be mixed with Surface alpha and colorkeys.
+Per pixel alphas cannot be mixed with surface alpha and colorkeys.

    There is support for pixel access for the Surfaces.
-Pixel access on hardware Surfaces is slow and not recommended.
+Pixel access on hardware surfaces is slow and not recommended.
 Pixels can be accessed using the :meth:`get_at()` and :meth:`set_at()` functions.
 These methods are fine for simple access, but will be considerably slow when doing of pixel work with them.
-If you plan on doing a lot of pixel level work, it is recommended to use a :class:`pygame.PixelArray`, which gives an array like view of the Surface.
+If you plan on doing a lot of pixel level work, it is recommended to use a :class:`pygame.PixelArray`, which gives an array like view of the surface.
 For involved mathematical manipulations try the :mod:`pygame.surfarray` module (It's quite quick, but requires NumPy.)

-   Any functions that directly access a Surface's pixel data will need that Surface to be lock()'ed.
-These functions can :meth:`lock()` and :meth:`unlock()` the Surfaces themselves without assistance.
-But, if a function will be called many times, there will be a lot of overhead for multiple locking and unlocking of the Surface.
-It is best to lock the Surface manually before making the function call many times, and then unlocking when you are finished.
-All functions that need a locked Surface will say so in their docs.
+   Any functions that directly access a surface's pixel data will need that surface to be lock()'ed.
+These functions can :meth:`lock()` and :meth:`unlock()` the surfaces themselves without assistance.
+But, if a function will be called many times, there will be a lot of overhead for multiple locking and unlocking of the surface.
+It is best to lock the surface manually before making the function call many times, and then unlocking when you are finished.
+All functions that need a locked surface will say so in their docs.
 Remember to leave the Surface locked only while necessary.